kitcatkai/darknet/README.md

 OR

 Run `zip -r output_file.zip ./output` to zip the file and download the zip from your local host

+## Class

+There are 6 classes in order 1,2,r,ci,d,cl

 ## Things to be done